94 Meetings: Plot

-Due to a mistake by April (Aubrey Plaza), Ron (Nick Offerman) is forced to deal with 94 meetings in a single day because April scheduled them all for March 31st.
-He enlists the aid of April, Andy (Chris Pratt), Leslie (Amy Poehler) and Ann (Rashida Jones) to help handle them, while telling Jerry (Jim O'Heir) that he is free to go home early.
-During her first meeting, Leslie learns a historic town monument, the Turnbill Mansion, is soon to be altered by its new renter, the former Miss Pawnee beauty pageant winner Jessica Wicks (Susan Yeagley).
-Leslie and Tom (Aziz Ansari) leave to meet with her at the mansion, where Jessica is planning a birthday party for her extremely old husband, the wealthy Nick Newport Sr. (Christopher Murray), founder of the Sweetums candy company.
+Due to a mistake by April, Ron is forced to deal with 93 meetings in a single day because April scheduled them all for March 31, mistakenly believing it is not a real date.
+He enlists the aid of April, Andy, Leslie and Ann to help handle them, while telling Jerry that he is free to go home early.
+During her first meeting, Leslie learns a historic town monument, the Turnbill Mansion, is soon to be altered by its new renter, the former Miss Pawnee beauty pageant winner Jessica Wicks.
+Leslie and Tom leave to meet with her at the mansion, where Jessica is planning a birthday party for her extremely old husband, the wealthy Nick Newport Sr., founder of the Sweetums candy company.
 Leslie is shocked Jessica has already made several alterations, such as hanging up nude portraits of herself and painting the floor.

 Leslie is outraged when Jessica reveals her plans to demolish an old gazebo in the backyard of Turnbill Mansion, the site of a historic wedding between a Pawnee Native American and a white woman, which became a "bloodbath" when knowledge of the wedding became public.
 Under Leslie's orders, Tom chains Leslie to the front gate to prevent construction crews from entering.
 However, she mistakenly assumes the gate opens from the middle when it actually opens from the side, which enables the crews to enter right past Leslie and demolish the gazebo.
-At the end of the day, Ann and Mark (Paul Schneider) arrive to free her, and Leslie finally reveals to Tom the true source of her anxiety—Mark's intentions to marry Ann.
+At the end of the day, Ann and Mark arrive to free her, and Leslie finally reveals to Tom the true source of her anxiety—Mark's intentions to marry Ann.
 Leslie feels emotional confusion over this fact.
 On the one hand, she wants her friends to be happy.
 On the other hand, she used to have romantic feelings for Mark, she feels insecure about being single, and she worries about losing her two friends.
 In response, Tom assures her not to worry, thus empowering Leslie to crash and ruin Jessica's party.